Oderjunkie/TwiXKit/README.md

 Step 3: On the same page, Click the button that says "Load unpacked", and navigate to the unzipped folder.<br/>
 It should be installed now.

+#### Kiwi (Android)
+---
+Step 1: Download the packed .crx file.<br/>
+Step 2: Go to the [Kiwi extensions page](kiwi://extensions) and click the switch that says "Developer mode"<br/>
+Step 3: On the same page, Click the button that says "Load", open using your preferred file manager, and navigate to the .crx file.

 #### Other
 ---
 TwiXKit is currently only maintained for Google Chrome.
-Sorry IE, Firefox, Brave, Netscape, and more users!
+Sorry IE, Firefox, Brave, and more users!

 ## Feature list
 ---